dev-power-up/launcher/docs/README.md

 ## Features
 - Compatible with InsuranceSuite products version 8, 9, and 10
-- Use scripts in conjunction with products such as LaunchBar (macOS) and Launchy (Windows) to launch products and processes with just a few keystrokes
+- Use scripts in conjunction with application launchers, such as [LaunchBar (macOS)](https://www.obdev.at/products/launchbar/index.html) and [Listary (Windows)](https://www.listary.com/), to dramatically increase productivity
 - Launch from the Windows command shell or macOS Terminal
 - Create shortcuts/alias and launch from the UI
 - Support for Windows, macOS, and Linux